arjunj132/LocalPy/README.md

 After you see the LocalPy screen saying `Dashboard` use the controls on the screen

 The screen allows you to create and delete localhosts.

+### Files

+The file `ports` is very important.
+Read the README.md there and follow the instructions after creating a localhost.